The best sales to shop today: Buffy, Spanx, Amazon Halo and more

 Stasher Reusable Storage Bags (starting at $7.99; amazon.com)

-Stop spending your money on endless packs of baggies, and opt to make the switch to Stasher, now on sale for one day only on Amazon.
-Stasher bags are lauded as the world’s first fully functional, self-sealing, nonplastic bags, made from 100% pure nontoxic platinum silicone and containing no BPA, no PVC, and no latex.
-Thus, they’re safe to use in freezers, microwaves, boiling water, and ovens up to 400 degrees.
-To clean, simply hand wash or toss in the dishwasher.
+Stop spending your money on endless packs of baggies and opt to make the switch to Stasher, now on sale for one day only on Amazon.
+Stasher bags are lauded as the world’s first fully functional, self-sealing, nonplastic bags, made from 100% pure nontoxic platinum silicone and containing no BPA, no PVC and no latex.
+Thus, they’re safe to use in freezers, microwaves, boiling water and ovens up to 400 degrees Fahrenheit.
+To clean, simply wash by hand or toss in the dishwasher.

 Amazon Halo ($74.99, originally $99; amazon.com)